 Improved Surface Finish

 SLA is a great option for highly detailed prototypes requiring tight tolerances and smooth surfaces, such as molds, patterns, and functional parts.
-SLA is widely used in a range of industries from engineering and product design to manufacturing, dentistry, jewelry, model making, and education and is known for its fine features, smooth surface finish, ultimate part precision, and accuracy.
+They are known for fine features, smooth surface finish, ultimate part precision, and accuracy.

 Faster Speed Increases Throughput

 FDM machines can print with thicker layers and generally use a lower infill which results in fast 3D prints.
-FDM also has fewer post-processing steps for simple parts.
-Depending on the project, this means that prints are ready to use soon after they have finished.
-This is ideal for applications like rapid prototyping, where it allows users to quickly evaluate success and move on to another print or project.
+This is ideal for applications like rapid prototyping.

-SLA printing materials such as Draft Resin prints up to 40% faster than FDM 3D printers.
+SLA printing materials such as Draft Resin prints up to 40% faster on the Form 3 than FDM 3D printers.
 With a 300-micron layer height, Draft Resin is accurate enough to meet prototyping needs while enabling faster design iterations.
-Models that take up the entire build volume of an LFS printer can take up to 20 hours to print in standard materials and may require printing overnight.
-Printing the same part at 300-micron layers with Draft Resin takes less than six hours.

 Each 3D printing technology has its own strengths, weaknesses, and requirements, and is suitable for different applications and businesses.
 The following table summarizes some key characteristics and considerations.